Recent Victories

 Have you been arrested for a crime in the Newport Beach area?
 The criminal justice system can be terrifying and unpredictable, and the law has harsh penalties for convicted persons.
 That is why you need a hard-hitting Orange County criminal defense lawyer on your side to protect your rights against the prosecution.

-Our lead attorney, Frances Prizzia, utilizes a "hands-on" approach and she will work tirelessly to have your charges reduced or dismissed entirely.
+Our lead attorney, Frances Prizzia, utilizes a "hands-on and client centered” approach and she will work tirelessly to have your charges reduced or dismissed entirely.
 Our mission is to have all charges dismissed and to obtain the not guilty verdict whenever possible.

 Our legal team will vigorously defend your best interests and ensure that your objectives are being met.
 Attorney Prizzia is personally invested in the success of every case and she will do everything in her power to help you obtain the most favorable outcome.
 Our Newport Beach firm has a history of case victories, read through our recent case results to learn more about our successful track record.

-• DMV hearing win on a 0.20 blood alcohol level in a DUI case - DUI Case Won
+DMV hearing win on a 0.20 blood alcohol level in a DUI case - DUI

 DMV hearing win on a 0.20 blood alcohol level in a DUI case!
 Based on Ms. Prizzia's careful cross-examination of the investigating officer, the DMV agreed there was insufficient evidence and refused to suspend the client's driver's license.